jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/PointToSameValue/task.md

 ```

 Make sure you handle the case when one of the pointers is null.
-If both pointers are null, the functions should return `true`.
+If both pointers are null, the function should return `true`.